Cookies

 • Deviations from the "optimal" model state

-Without access to actual system performance, these opportunities remain untapped—or are not implemented due to risk considerations.
+Without access to actual system performance data, these opportunities remain untapped.
+Or they are not implemented due to risk considerations.

 3 components of the DSF process (target definition, data screening, assessment) presented in a cycle.